SquishyWormBugs/Labs/Lab02/README.md

 # Lab 2: Building an Intake Form

-## :rocket: Exercise X: Building a Microsoft Forms form
+## :rocket: Exercise 1: Building a Microsoft Forms form

 Welcome to the Power Platform Conference!
 Let's talk about...
 Microsoft Forms?
 We'll be doing a ton of stuff involving the Power Platform, but Microsoft Forms is a valuable tool to keep in your arsenal.
 It's full of limitations!
 But that's also why it's very easy to use and perfect for tons of use cases such as surveys, quick data collection, anonymous feedback, event planning, other stuff probably, etc.